 - You must contact one of the Coordinators PRIOR to your absence and as soon as you are aware your schedule will require you to miss a shift, be late or leave early.
-Failure to talk to a Coordinator in a timely fashion (e.g., you know of the event a week before, you must talk to a CA Coordinator the week before NOT the day before; 24 hours prior to the known event = minimum) may result in an inability to accommodate your requested schedule change and/or disciplinary action. - Do not post that you will be gone; YOU MUST contact the Coordinators AND the CA supervisor - Do not ask other CAs to work for you; the Coordinators will discuss options for your missed time.
+Failure to talk to a Coordinator in a timely fashion (e.g., you know of the event a week before, you must talk to a CA Coordinator the week before NOT the day before; 24 hours prior to the known event = minimum) may result in an inability to accommodate your requested schedule change and/or disciplinary action. - Do not just post that you will be gone; YOU MUST contact the Coordinators AND Supervisor for approval of the absence. - Do not ask other CAs to work for you; all staffing changes must go through the Coordinators.